andrewcooke/ParserCombinator.jl/README.md

 hello_world_grammar = Parent(hello, world)
 ```

-In addition, typically, each matcher has some associated types that store
+Each matcher has some associated types that store state (the matchers
-state (the matchers themselves describe only the *static* grammar; the state
+themselves describe only the *static* grammar; the state describes the
-describes the associated state during matching and backtracking).
-Two states,
+associated state during matching and backtracking).
+Two states, `CLEAN` and
-`CLEAN` and `DIRTY`, are used globally to indicate that a matcher is uncalled,
+`DIRTY`, are used globally to indicate that a matcher is uncalled, or has
-or has exhausted all matches, respectively.
+exhausted all matches, respectively.

 Methods are then associated with combinations of matchers and state.
 Transitions between these methods implement a state machine.